Go to the Login area, and click on the 'Reset it now' button, following the on screen instructions

 On older or slower machines, scrolling rapidly up and down the page while a video is playing can also cause the video to behave erratically or stop playing entirely.

-Approximately 20 per cent of the videos are subtitled.
-When a video has subtitles, this will be clearly indicated in the information panel to the right of the video player.
+Yes, approximately 20 per cent of the videos are subtitled.
+When a video has subtitles, this will be indicated in the title panel above the video player.